 There are only certain reasons why a decision can be changed by supersession.
-The main reasons when a supersession decision will be used will be:
+The main reasons when a supersession decision will be used is:

 - if you tell the DWP your circumstances have changed

-- if the DWP become aware that something's changed.
+- if the DWP become aware your circumstances have changed

 If your circumstances have changed

 The main reason why you would ask the DWP for a supersession will be if your circumstances have changed in some way and you think your benefit should be re-calculated.
 Reasons for asking for a supersession include:

 - you have had a new baby

 - you have got a job or are working more hours